 Visit a National Park this Summer on the 100th Anniversary of the US National Park Service!

-The Hocking Hills parks offer some beautiful scenery, with hikes that aren’t too strenuous and provide an excellent way to work off pies or any other hearty midwestern food you’ve been enjoying!
+The Hocking Hills State Park offers some beautiful scenery, with hikes that aren’t too strenuous.
+They provide an excellent way to work off pies or any other hearty midwestern food you’ve been enjoying!
 To find out how to get to these excellent parks, visit the National Parks Hocking Hills website for maps and activities going on in the parks.

 Summer is coming up so try and enjoy a national or state park on the 100th anniversary of the National Park Service.
 The outdoors can be romantic for a number of reasons.
 Just don’t let any bears steal your picnic basket!